Home Element Metal Sodium

 • The use of sodium chloride in the industry is simply numerous.
 It is the starting material for the production of NaOH, Na2CO3, Na2SO4, etc.

-• About 50 percent of NaCl is used for the manufacture of NaOH and about 10 percent is used for making Na2CO3.
+• About 50 percent of NaCl is used for the manufacture of NaOH.
+However, about 10 percent is used for making Na2CO3.

 • It is widely used in food preservation.